CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 Agent-Based Model developped in the [CityScience](https://www.media.mit.edu/groups/city-science/overview/) group using [Gama Platform](https://gama-platform.github.io/) and integrated in [CityScope](https://www.media.mit.edu/projects/cityscope/overview/)

+# Introduction

+What is this library for?
+If you have never heard of a CityScope before, you might want to stop reading and learn about them [here](https://cityscope.media.mit.edu/).
+CityScope is an awesome way to interact, explore, and co-create urban interventions in a way that can be accessed by multiple people with different background.
+If you know what they are, please keep reading.

+What is a CityScope table? a ‘table’ is our way of describing a CityScope project.
+Why table then?
+Since historically, most CityScope instances were composed of a mesh between a physical table-top 3D model of a city, augmented with projections, software, and other interface hardware.
+So a table => project.

+What is an indicator?
+An indicator is the result of running a module for CityScope.
+Indicators work by listening for updated from the CityScope table they are linked to, calculating some values by using a model, some function of the data, or a simulation, and then post the result of the calculations to CityIO to be displayed in the table.

+What are the types of indicators you can build?
+Indicators can be anything that could be displayed on a CityScope table, including the supporting screens associated to it.
+For the purpose of this library, we distinguish three types of indicator: numeric, heatmap, simulation.

+* Numeric: Numeric indicators are just a number or set of numbers.
+They are usually displayed in a chart (bar chart, radar chart, etc) next to the table.
+The most common numeric indicator are the numbers that go in the radar plot, which display information about density, diversity, and proximity.

+* Heatmap: These indicators are geodata.
+They are made up of geometries (points, lines, or polygons) and properties associated to them.
+These indicators are displayed as layers directly on the CityScope table.

+* Agent: These type of indicators are also displayed on the table but they are the result of an agent based simulation and are therefore displayed as a dynamic layer.
+They change over time like a short movie.

-#  Tutorial
+# Setup

-If you don’t have a specific table, you can create one [here](https://cityscope.media.mit.edu/CS_cityscopeJS/).
-For this tutorial, we crated one called `dungeonmaster`.
-In this tutorial we will see how to load a table in GAMA, instantiate a Grid, run an hello world simulation and send results back.

-The first step is to add the import from the `GAMABrix.gaml` file.
+To setup GAMABrix copy the file `GAMABrix.gaml` into your model directory and import it into your model.
 Right after declaring your model, import the necessary species and functions by running:
 ```
 import "GAMABrix.gaml"
 ```

-This will add to `global` the necessary functions to communicate with `CityIO` and three very important species that you will use to give your agents the properties they need to also live in CityIO: `cityio_numeric_indicator`, `cityio_heatmap_indicator`, and `cityio_agent`.
+This will add to `global` the necessary functions to communicate with `CityIO` and two very important species that you will use to give your agents the properties they need to also live in CityIO: `cityio_numeric_indicator` and `cityio_agent`.
+Additionally, it sets up a series of `block` agents that will ensure your world is a copy of the world in the table you have selected.

+# Tutorial

+## Basics of building a CityScope indicator in GAMA

+Let’s get to it.
+First, what table are you building for?
+If you don’t have a specific table, that is totally okay and you can create one [here](https://cityscope.media.mit.edu/CS_cityscopeJS/).
+Note: by the time you read this, CityScope might pose some limitations on new projects (`tables`).
+Please follow instructions in the link above.

+For this tutorial, we crated one called `dungeonmaster`.

+An indicator will basically take in the properties of the `block` agents in the world, and produce a result.
+Each new indicator is built as an subclass of the `cityio_agent` class. `cityio_agent` is your friend, so we'll spend some time discussing it here.

+When you setup a model by importing `GAMABrix`, the model will be a one day simulation, that then posts the results to cityio, and then stay idle waiting for an update from the table.

-Think of `cityio_numeric_indicator` and `cityio_heatmap_indicator` as two observers in your model that will report information back to CityIO.
-Later, we'll talk about how to create sub-species of these two species and how to create agents. `cityio_agent` is used as the parent class of any species that you want to visualize in CityIO.
-There are some specific parameters your sub-species needs to define, and we'll talk about them later.
+Think of each indicator as an observer in your model that will report information back to CityIO.
+When it's a numeric indicator, the agent will just report a number that it calculates based on the `block`s, when it's a heatmap indicator, the agent will report some numbers along with its location, and when it's an agent, the agent will report it's location over time. `cityio_agent` is used as the parent class of any species that you want to visualize in CityIO.
+There are some specific parameters your sub-species needs to define to set the agent as a numeric, heatmap, or agent indicator.

+## GAMABrix for `cs-brix` users

+If you are familiar with the python library [cs-brix](https://cityscope.media.mit.edu/CS_Brix/), keep reading.
+Otherwise, skip to the next section of the tutorial. `brix` is relies on defining classes that contain functions that take `geogrid_data` as an input.
+For `GAMABrix` this is not necessary.
+Since `GAMA` relies on setting up a world with agents, the input data is already in the world in the form of `blocks`.
+Therefore, when building urban indicators in `GAMA` you do not need to worry about input, and you can just get the necessary information from the `block` agents that will be automatically created in your world.

+In terms of output, `brix` relies on a series of return functions passed to a `Handler` class.
+In `GAMA`, the world itself acts as the `Handler` class, so there is no need to explicitly add your indicators to the `Handler` as they are already contained in the `global` species.
+The way to flag your indicators to be sent to `cityIO` is to define them as a subclass of `cityio_agent`.

+While `brix` can handle multiple tables at the same time by creating multiple threads for each `Handler`, `GAMA` is constrained to one table per model.

 ## The CityIO global

 To connect your world to a table you need to declare the table name inside your `global`.
 For example, we named our table `dungeonmaster`:
 ```
 string city_io_table<-"dungeonmaster";
 ```

-While you are building your model, we recommend turning `GAMABrix` off speed up the process (the default).
+While you are building your model, we recommend turning off `GAMABrix` to speed up the process (the default).
 By setting `post_on<-false`, the model will only update your local grid without posting any of the indicators to cityio.
+In other words, you will only be *getting* from `cityIO` not *posting*.
 This will reduce your bandwidth usage and allow you to debug your model faster.

 Once you are done and want to deploy, change:
 ```
 bool post_on<-true;
 ```

-Below are some variable definitions that you might be interested in:
+Additionally, the following variables can be defined in the `global` and allow for a finer control of how the `global` communicates with `cityIO`.
+You do not need to set them up now, as the default should work fine.
 * `city_io_table`: String, name of the table to connect to.
 * `post_on`: Boolean, used to turn the posting feature on or off.
 Keep it off while building the model and turn it on to post to the table.
 * `update_frequency`: Intenger, frequency, in number of simulation ticks, by which to update local grid by checking for changes in gridhash.
 This is not the posting frequency.
 Optional, and defaults to `10`.